colbyn/colbyn/README.md

 This is where the researcher archetype comes into play.

 As every researcher is essentially uncovering ideas from the depths where forethought cannot apply.
 Such individuals are naturally curious, organized, and detail oriented.
-But most of all, such individuals are adept at gathering ideas, taking a hunch, and then digging into the depths—*via adaptive exploration*—where static forethought cannot apply.
+But most of all, such individuals are adept at gathering ideas, taking a hunch, and then digging into the depths—*via adaptive exploration*—where static foresight cannot apply.

 Philosophically, as every good researcher knows, don’t chase success, chase a good methodology, and as every Haskell zealot knows all too well when it comes to research: **avoid success at all costs!**